bitex-la/static_models/README.md

 # StaticModels

+DRY your auxiliary singleton enumerations.
-DRY your accesory "key - value" classes.
+You know, those "key - value" classes.
 Use them as associations on a parent model.

 ## Installation